OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/01-blinking-led.md

 The very first line in the code imports a Python source code module.
 In this case, the module was made by the Onion team for controlling the Omega's GPIOs.
 The module contains a class that implements functions for everything you can do with a GPIO on an Omega.

-// TO DO: add a note about the time module
+// TODO: add a note about the time module

 #### Object Oriented Programming - Instantiating an Object